-They either find bad clients on sites like Upwork or never find any.
-Instead of blindly sending emails to big companies as most writers do, use LinkedIn.
+They either find bad clients or find no. Instead of blindly sending emails to big companies, as most writers do, use LinkedIn.

 4. Youtube Videos

-If you’re great on camera, being a Youtuber may be a great side-hustle for you.
+If you’re great on camera, being a Youtuber may be an excellent side-hustle for you.

 As with any side-hustle, know your ideal audience.
-If you’re unsure who to target use yourself as an audience.
-This tends to work because many of the things you like others will also.
+If you’re unsure who to target, use yourself as an audience.

 Setup your Youtube channel

-When you’re first starting out don’t spend a lot of money on equipment.
+When you’re first starting, don’t spend a lot of money on equipment.

-The reality is you don’t know if you’ll stick with your Youtube side-hustle after a few videos.
+You don’t know if you’ll stick with your YouTube side-hustle after a few videos.
 Instead, use what you already have and upgrade your equipment as needed.

 Produce amazing content

-For your Youtube side-hustle to succeed you’ll need amazing content.
+For your YouTube side-hustle to succeed, you’ll need fantastic content.

-Master the basics before doing anything else and you’ll eventually see success.
-As Sean Cannell shares on the video above you need to master your thumbnail, title, hook, and content.
+Master the basics before doing anything else, and you’ll eventually see success.
+As Sean Cannell shares in the video above, you need to master your thumbnail, title, hook, and content.
 Show up every day and focus on producing your best videos.

 Optimize your content to be found on Youtube

-Hitting “publish” after spending hours creating quality videos isn’t going to generate a lot of views.
+Hitting “publish” after spending hours creating quality videos will not generate many views.

-Similar to a blog or a podcast, you need to optimize your content for it to be found by your audience.
+Like a blog or a podcast, you need to optimize your content to be found by your audience.